o2r-project/erc-examples/README.md

 - [metadata test](ERC/metadata.zip) (ready to use ZIP archive) [License: [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)]
 - [ping test](ERC/ping.zip) (ready to use ZIP archive) [License: [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)]

+## Tools

+The directory `corpus` contains an R Markdown document to upload the full corpus of demo papers to a local or remote instance of the o2r reference implementation.